Join Ly Thanh Co in experiencing the snowy season in Europe.

 Empty

-For those who do not know about Art Nouveau, I will add a note.
-This is an art school that emerged in 1890 - 1910.
-This school was inspired by the curves of nature such as trees and flowers.
-These details were used on houses and interiors.
+For those unfamiliar with Art Nouveau, here's some additional information.
+It's an art movement that emerged between 1890 and 1910.
+This style drew inspiration from the curves of nature, such as trees and flowers.
+These details were incorporated into houses and interiors.

 Empty